 Ground horsemanship program utilizes equine-assisted activities to enhance learning and development.
 An individualized plan will be developed for ground participants focusing on horse husbandry skills including, but not limited to: communication, grooming, tacking, and healthcare.

-We are proud to offer equine assisted activities and therapies to active duty military, veterans, and their families free of charge.
+We are proud to offer equine assisted activities and therapies to Service members, Veterans, and their families free of charge.

 Endeavor partners with residential facilities and day programs to provide Equine Assisted Activities and Therapies.